-- 10.1 Management of pupils on the SEND/ALND Register is the responsibility of the ALNCO and is updated at the start of the year and at least every half term.
-This document is available to all school staff. - 10.2 Pupils' needs are captured and planned by utilizing the recommended IDP template from Swansea LEA. - 10.2 The CYP school based IDP are reviewed at least once a year.
+10.1 Management of pupils on the SEND/ALND Register is the responsibility of the ALNCO and is updated at the start of the year and at least every half term.
+This document is available to all school staff.

+10.2 Pupils' needs are captured and planned by utilizing the school's template for Individual Education Plan (IEP)

-10.3 The CYP, parents, teacher and ALNCo are involved in the creation of the school based IDP.
+- 10.2 The CYP school based IEP are reviewed at least once a year. - 10.3 The CYP, parents, teacher and ALNCo are involved in the creation of the school based IEP.
 External agencies such as Speech and Language therapists / Occupational therapist may also input advice and strategies for school.